Read More About What "Tea" Is: Potential Benefits, How to Choose a Good Tea, Making Your Own Tea and Tea Blends

 Pay Attention to Manufacturer Testing of Tea

-Tea: It really is not what you think it is: There may be other things in it besides tea
+Tea: It really is not what you think it is: There may be other things in it besides tea.

 Microplastics

 Another consideration for a plastic-free tea is whole-leaf tea.
 Use this in a stainless-steel strainer.
-Numi, Rishi, Starwest, and Twinings teas are some of the more popular brands that carry loose-leaf forms.
+Numi, Rishi, Starwest, and Twinings are popular brands that carry loose-leaf forms.
+After extensive research on popular teas and tisanes, my favorite is Starwest.
+They offer bagless teas and are reputable, with third-party testing.

 Organic Labeling

 If I get an Organic Tea, will that assure its purity?
-N.

 Heavy Metals